mathakim29/alpaca-ollama/README.md

 asyncio.run(main())
 ```

-For more detailed examples, see the [examples.ipynb](./examples.ipynb) notebook.
+For more detailed examples and output, see the [examples.ipynb](./examples.ipynb) notebook.

 ## Contributing
 Contributions are welcome!
 Please open issues or submit pull requests.